chawki27000/microservice-blog/README.md

 # Microservices Blog
-An over compilcated blog to show case some microservices consepts 😅
+An over compilcated blog to show case some microservices concepts 😅

 ## Technologies used
 - Node.js